Los Rompe Discotekas

 Los Rompe Discotekas is a 2006 compilation album by Héctor el Father.
 This album was released under the Roc-A-Fella Records label and under contract with Jay-Z. Popular singles include "Here We Go Yo" by Héctor el Father featuring Jay-Z, "Yomo Dele" by Yomo featuring Fat Joe, and "El Teléfono" by Héctor el Father and Wisin & Yandel.
+The album also features guest appearances by Roc-A-Fella artists such as Memphis Bleek and Freeway.
 The album has sold over one million copies.
 A remixed version of the album was released as El Rompe Discoteka: The Mix Album.
+As of May 2007, the album sold over 132,000 copies in the United States.